 Energy-efficiency upgrades: BC Hydro has funding available for social housing providers for energy conservation upgrades.
 The funding includes up to $5,000 for an energy study and up to $7,000 to implement the upgrades, plus there are rebates for items like commercial kitchen and refrigeration equipment, heat pumps, electric water heaters, LED lights and controls, and variable-speed drives.

-Furnaces: Commercial customers of FortisBC could be eligible for up to $1,000 in rebates when they upgrade to an ENERGY STAR natural gas furnace with a smart thermostat.
-Available until June 30, 2021.
+Furnaces: Commercial customers of FortisBC could be eligible for up to $1,000 in rebates when they upgrade to an ENERGY STAR natural gas furnace.
+There’s an additional $150 rebate for installing a smart thermostat

 Eligible participants could qualify for up to $3,000 in furnace rebates, which are open to commercial customers who provide low-income housing, local governments, and housing societies and co-ops.